 The Climate Panel has developed a “model of models” to help us understand and act by connecting data to models to influence decision-making at the level of local governments and communities.
-The Climate Panel is an open-access platform that uses experiential learning techniques to co-curate a model of 3 steps: (a) constructing typologies of trade-offs, (b) constructing composite indices and (c) identifying institutional pathways that address acute environmental trade-offs.
+The Climate Panel is an open-access platform that uses experiential learning techniques to co-curate a model in 3 steps by: (a) constructing typologies of trade-offs, (b) constructing composite indices and (c) identifying institutional pathways that address acute environmental trade-offs.
 The 3 step approach underlies a tutorial to thesis model (or the T2T model) that will guide participants from an initial introduction to climate change-induced disasters to develop a personally crafted thesis for which they may draw upon two examples: one of global wastewater reuse and another of watershed management.
-The thesis will double up both as a personal testament of individual learning while at the same time generating a field guide that demonstrates innovative approaches to undertaking environmental planning by focussing on water-energu-food systems.
+The thesis will double up both as a personal testament of individual learning while at the same time generating a field guide that demonstrates innovative approaches to undertaking environmental planning by focusing on water-energy-food systems.

 The T2T model will explore the modalities for co-design and co-curation by using data and models sourced from multiple sources and using different medium (public, private, SMS, remote sensed data) to nudge practitioners to consider the use of typologies of trade-offs and composite indices as tools that can guide environmental planning and management.
-The following are the key learning outcomes of the T2T model which our environmental science courses will explore through climate tutorials spread over 12 lectures covering a three- month period (mid September to mid December & mid March to mid June every year for the period 2021 to 2031):
+The following are the key learning outcomes of the T2T model which our environmental science courses will explore through climate tutorials spread over 12 lectures covering a three-month period (from May to July & September to November) for the period 2020 to 2030):

 Data harmonization: ontologies, units and formats/semantics of data collection and use